The year 2017 marks the 140th anniversary of the University of Manitoba.

-Across 19 locations, our libraries house more than 2.5 million items, and offer access to 75,000-plus print and electronic journals, and over one million e-books.
+Across 19 locations, our libraries house more than 2.9 million items, and offer access to 75,000-plus print and electronic journals, and over 1.1 million e-books.
 Through the libraries’ digital collections website, the public can explore more than nine million digital resources, including images, newspapers, books, videos and sound recordings.

 The Icelandic Collection is a unique find among Canadian university libraries.
 With nearly 27,000 volumes, it is the largest collection of Icelandic materials in Canada and the second largest in North America.